RMDT Artists, Faculty and Staff

-In 1996 and 1997; because of her involvement and contribution to the department, Elizabeth received the Department of Dance Award at UNC.
-She founded Rocky Mountain School of the Arts in 1997 and Rocky Mountain Dance Theatre in 1998 in Cody, Wyoming.
-RMSA, under Elizabeth’s direction, trains students of all ages in the art of dance, focusing on building dancers with a strong and diversified foundation emphasizing technical training and performing.
-Elizabeth has had dancers join the Joffrey School of Ballet, Houston Ballet School, Steps on Broadway, Broadway Dance Center, and Rhapsody James (hip hop).
+Under Elizabeth’s direction, RMSA and RMDT trains students of all ages in the art of dance and theatre, focusing on building dancers with a strong and diversified foundation emphasized in technical training and performing.
+The cornerstone of RMSA is the significance placed on each dancer’s individuality, and how each person’s distinctive contributions build alliance with others, self-confidence, perspective, and discipline.
+RMSA dancers have gone one to train with the Joffrey School of Ballet, Houston Ballet School, Steps on Broadway, Broadway Dance Center, and Rhapsody James.

 Elizabeth is an experienced choreographer who has choreographed and produced several short works in ballet, contemporary, and musical theatre genres.
 For over twenty-two years she has produced RMDT’s annual Nutcracker Ballet, which has become a yearly holiday tradition for the area.
 In 2008, she choreographed the musical Once on This Island for The University of West Florida.
 In 2016, she brought her own original musical Wild West Spectacular to stage, which attracts tourists from all over the world during the summer season in Cody, Wyoming.
 In 2019, she was one of four guest choreographers hired to set a piece for the University of West Florida Theatre Department's end of year UWF Dance Ensemble performance.